abdullah-riaz-raja/csci2020u-dev-assignment/README.md

 For our final submission, we collected all the source files and imported them into one IntelliJ project for consistency and final testing.
 Individual Source files are labelled by "Question#" and can be found in src -> sample -> "the files"

-The project can be cloned from: <site goes here>
+The project can be cloned from: https://github.com/abdullah-riaz-raja/csci2020u-dev-assignment.git

 Question1:
 	-Is dependent on a folder called "Cards"